Veg Plotting & Me

 - Where I'm Veg Plotting: an introduction to Chippenham and the surrounding area

 - Finally, not forgetting my very special garden helpers, Skimble and Jess

 And now for my blogging philosophy...

-As well as talking about my own experiences, I like to provide links to good quality information should you wish to know more.
+I talk about my own experiences, what I've learned along the way or anything quirky I've discovered.
+I like to provide links to good quality information should you wish to know more.

-Nearly all the photos you see are taken by me especially for the blog and are my copyright.
-Photos in the few guest posts I have are usually supplied by the guest blogger, are credited to them and are their copyright.
+99.99% of the photos you see are taken by me and are my copyright.
+Those in the few guest posts I have are usually supplied by the guest blogger, are credited to them and are their copyright.
 There's a handful sourced via Wikimedia; in these instances the source and the photographer are credited.

-I have a limited amount of advertising in the right sidebar.
-They cover my blogging costs and they haven't stopped my independence.
+I sometimes have a small amount of sidebar advertising and post sponsorship.
+These cover my blogging costs and they haven't stopped my independence.
 This also applies to anything I get to review - I'll tell you if it's good or bad.
-I wrote a blog post about how I aim to Blog with Integrity if you'd like to know more.
+See my post about how I Blog with Integrity if you'd like to know more.

 Now dive into the blog and enjoy yourself!